 Madison College uses an early alert system and encourages faculty to make timely referrals to improve learning and performance outcomes for students showing signs of academic difficulty and who have been unresponsive to previous inquiries from faculty.
-Through the Early Alert notification system, faculty work with retention advisors to intervene and establish contact with students to explore strategies to improve classroom performance and get back on track.
+Through the Early Alert notification system, faculty work with advisors to intervene and establish contact with students to explore strategies to improve classroom performance and get back on track.
 Such timely interventions may assist in student retention and persistence to graduation.

 What is an Early Alert and why did I get one?

 An Early Alert is submitted by faculty who express concern about a student’s performance in class and previous attempts to connect with the student have been unsuccessful.
-Once a student is referred to the Early Alert program, the assigned retention advisor will attempt to contact and work with the student in an effort to improve the student’s academic performance and opportunity for success at Madison College.
+Once a student is referred to the Early Alert program, the assigned advisor will attempt to contact and work with the student in an effort to improve the student’s academic performance and opportunity for success at Madison College.

 What should I do if I receive an Early Alert?